alan-turing-institute/gateway-job-manager-openfoam/README.md

-# Job Manager: Blue
+# Job Manager: Openfoam

-Job manager for the Blue simulator
+Job manager for the Openfoam simulator

 ### Installation